KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 According to my math, with "Change in Membership" for U.S. as -721,990, "% Change in Membership" would be approximately -9%.

-## Declining Interest in Mainline Churches
+## Declining U.S. Membership in Mainline Churches

 This problem of declining interest is not exclusive to the United Methodist Church.
 Mainline churches in general are struggling to stay relevant.